michael105/michael105.github.io/index.md

 Well, somehow I don't care.
 I think, it's funny, I like Terry Pratchet.
 But the dangers are there.

+The real problem might be the surveillance.
+People did talk nonsense for all times.
+But it simply wasn't possible to watch all of them.

+Where it was done, like in the DDR, and so on, we do know the result.

+Now, it is not only possible, it is done more and more.
+Even cryptography could get illegal.

+This can get a real problem.
+Especially, since too less people seem to realize, how dangerous this can get.

+I believe, it's important for a culture, that there are divergent and special people.
+Others think, it's dangerous, those are criminals.

+To cite Orwell: being different is a crime.

 *tags ai,orwell*
 *title Orwell and Pratchet do write our reality*